Words & Pictures

-Houston Center for Photography is pleased to present a lecture from Williams College Museum of Art curator, Horace Ballard, on his exhibition Possible Selves: queer photo vernaculars.
+Houston Center for Photography is pleased to present a lecture by Williams College Museum of Art curator, Horace Ballard, on the Museum’s exhibition possible selves: queer foto vernaculars.
 Ballard will speak about the curation of the exhibition and the global impact of queer identities on the evolution of portrait photography.
+The works exhibited in possible selves span over 60 years of photographic history and include artists such as Nan Goldin, Andy Warhol, and Lorna Simpson, along with over 200 images from social media.
+By linking the fine art photograph with the social media snapshot, possible selves emphasizes the ways in which queer communities are created through visual technologies and how photography has been used to interrogate normative and non-normative identities since the beginning of the medium.

-This lecture is part of a city wide initiative to commemorate the 50th anniversary of the Stonewall Riots, which paved the way for the gay liberation movement and the contemporary fight for LGBTQ rights in America.
+This lecture is part of a city-wide initiative to commemorate the 50th anniversary of the Stonewall Riots, which paved the way for the gay liberation movement and the contemporary fight for LGBTQIA rights in America.

 About Horace Ballard